 “Passport Information” (To Obtain Japanese Citizenship）

 Proof of U.S. Citizenship or “Passport Information” form may be requested from the Japanese government in order to obtain Japanese citizenship.
 Use our form to fill out your passport information in advance, but do not sign it since you will be placed under oath by a consular officer and asked to sign it in his/her presence.

 Information on Japanese Notaries

 In some cases, individuals residing in Japan may wish to seek the services of a Japanese notary.
 American Citizen Services (ACS) encourages clients who require Japanese notarials for documents, such as notarial deeds, authentication of private documents and articles of incorporation, affidavits and the attachment of officially-attested dates, to visit the website (look for the English button on the front of the home page) of the Japan National Notaries Association (JNNA) for more information about types of notarials, fees and locations of notary offices.
-ACS also has a directory of notary offices in Japan, including names of notaries, which is also available on the JNNA website.
 Please note that neither ACS nor the Japan National Notaries Association has information on which notaries provide services in English.